By 2019, there is expected to be a total of 246 billion emails sent and received per day.

 The noise of email marketing is overwhelming in today’s marketplace.
 A one-time email effort is no longer effective, and if your email manages to avoid the recipients clutter or spam folder, the headline needs to be catchy and relevant in order to even consider being opened.

-What can be done to cut through all of the email marketing noise, in order to stand out in your recipient’s inbox?
+So, what can be done to cut through all of the email marketing noise, in order to stand out in your recipient’s inbox?

-Here are some things to keep in mind while creating your next email campaign:
+Here are 7 things to keep in mind while creating your next email campaign:

 Having a well thought out plan will aid in the execution and follow up of any email marketing campaign.